Seven-Streams/Model_Checking/README.md

 Moreover, the atom properties should be lowercase letters or words.

-the first line of the file should be two numbers: how many formulas to check the persistence , and how many formulas to check on the certain state in the transition system.
+the first line of the file should be two numbers: how many formulas to check the persistence , and how many formulas to check with the certain init state in the transition system.

 then, followed by several lines of formulas, and several lines of numbers and a formulas.
 Here is an example.